 TUDCA suppresses NF-kB activation and reduces expression of pro-inflammatory cytokines including TNF-alpha, IL-1beta, and IL-6.
 In a murine colitis model, TUDCA administration reduced intestinal inflammation scores and preserved epithelial barrier integrity.
 In neural tissue, TUDCA attenuates microglial activation, which contributes to its neuroprotective profile.

-The strongest clinical evidence for TUDCA is in liver disease.
-A 3-month clinical trial in chronic hepatitis patients demonstrated that TUDCA supplementation significantly reduced alanine aminotransferase (ALT), aspartate aminotransferase (AST), and gamma-glutamyl transferase (GGT) levels compared to baseline.
+The most clinical evidence for TUDCA is in liver disease.
+A 3-month clinical trial in chronic hepatitis patients found that TUDCA supplementation reduced alanine aminotransferase (ALT), aspartate aminotransferase (AST), and gamma-glutamyl transferase (GGT) levels compared to baseline.
 The hepatoprotective mechanism combines anti-apoptotic activity (protecting hepatocytes from bile acid-induced death), choleretic effects (stimulating bile flow), and direct antioxidant action.
 For cholestatic liver diseases, TUDCA's ability to displace toxic hydrophobic bile acids from the bile acid pool provides additional benefit distinct from simple ER stress reduction.

 Three lines of preclinical evidence support TUDCA's neuroprotective potential:

-As of mid-2026, the sole completed Phase 3 trial for a neurological indication — the TUDCA-ALS trial (NCT03800524) — did not demonstrate efficacy on its primary endpoint.
+As of mid-2026, the sole completed Phase 3 trial for a neurological indication ( the TUDCA-ALS trial (NCT03800524) ) did not demonstrate efficacy on its primary endpoint.
 All other neuroprotective evidence remains preclinical except the small ALS pilot trial and a Phase 1/2 progressive MS safety trial (2025, n=47).

 | Parameter | TUDCA | UDCA |